 - Meet patient volume requirements.

-Eligible Professionals must meet at least 30% Medicaid Patient Volume (20% for Pediatricians) calculated at the individual provider or the group/clinic practice level.
+Eligible Professionals must meet at least 30% Medicaid Patient Volume (20% for pediatricians) calculated at the individual provider or the group practice level.
 To understand additional patient volume requirements, carefully read each of the sections below.
-You can also watch the new Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid Patient Volume in Program Year 2014.
+You can also watch the Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid Patient Volume.

 Medicaid Patient Volume

 Patient volume is calculated by dividing an Eligible Professional’s Medicaid patient encounters by their total patient encounters (regardless of payer) for a consecutive 90-day period.
 For purposes of calculating patient volume, an encounter is defined as the services rendered on any one day to an individual.
 Only one encounter can be counted for a patient per day per provider, regardless of the number of services provided to the patient in a single day by the provider.
 A Medicaid encounter is defined as services rendered on any one day to an individual enrolled in a Medicaid program, regardless of claim amount paid by Medicaid.